YousefElbrolosy/feedback-grape/README.md

 Simply type `mypy src`.
 This would give you type checking errors if any.

 ### Before Commiting and Pushing
-Simplt type `tox`.
+Simply type `tox`.
 This would test the code on different environments.